amazeeio/docs/blackfireio.md

 ![](/assets/Account_-_Blackfire.jpg)

-## Local Docker Development Environment
+## Local Docker Development Environment with Blackfire Chrome Compagnion

 1. Find the commented Blackfire section inside your `docker-compose.yml` file \(see an example [here](https://github.com/amazeeio/docker/blob/master/example-php70-basic.yml#L13)\)
 2. Uncomment the lines `BLACKFIRE_SERVER_ID` and `BLACKFIRE_SERVER_TOKEN` and add the copied information from your Blackfire.io account.
 Here an example: